 As you can see, the chateau of Lafon Rochet is now a bright, sunny, bold, Mediterranean shade of yellow.
 It’s an artistic statement according to Michel Tesseron.

-It is Basile Tesseron who is helping usher Chateau Lafon Rochet into the modern age.
-Basile Tesseron, who started at the estate in 2007, after training with negociants, speaks perfect English, with a subtle accent.
-This is something he picked up while living in England.
+It was under the management of Basile Tesseron that Chateau Lafon Rochet was ushered into the modern age.
+Basile Tesseron started at the estate in 2007, after training with negociants.
+He speaks perfect English, with a subtle British accent.
+That is something he picked up while living in England.

 Chateau Lafon Rochet Vineyards, Terroir, Grapes, Winemaking

 On average, the vines are kept at 37 years of age.
 However, the estate has old vines.
 Their oldest parcels have Merlot vines that were planted all the way back in 1938.

 As we mentioned previously, the vineyard of Lafon Rochet is in one large block that can be subdivided into 40 separate parcels.
 They have slopes and hills that rise to 26 meters in elevation.